Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 - or use PowerShell scripts that:
   - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
   - modify the projects' configuration files.
+  - by default, the automation scripts set up an application that works with **accounts in your organizational directory only**.

 <details>
   <summary>Expand this section if you want to use PowerShell automation.</summary>